ocsf/ocsf-docs/Articles/Patching Core Using Extensions.md

 ```

-If you really just wanted to add the `new_metadata` attribute to the existing Base event class, you should extend the class in your extension, rather than create a new one:
+If you really just wanted to add the `new_metadata` attribute to the existing Base event class, you could extend the Base event class in your extension, rather than create a new one:

 ```json
 {